Christin Stühlen

 Doctoral Researcher

 Christin Stühlen is a Doctoral Researcher at PRIFS's Research Department Intrastate Conflict.
-In her work, she focuses not only on movement and protest actors but also on various institutions of the European Union.
+In her work, she focuses on protests against mining and energy projects, as well as labor disputes in coal-dependent regions.

 CV